segfaultsystems/segfaultsystems.github.io/_pages/team.md

 ---

-Segfault Systems is a deep tech startup founded in Chennai, India in early 2019 by pioneers in programming languages and systems from the [University of Cambridge Computer Lab](https://www.cst.cam.ac.uk/) and [IIT Madras](https://www.cse.iitm.ac.in/).
+Segfault Systems is a deep tech startup founded in Chennai, India in early 2019 by experts in programming languages and systems from the [University of Cambridge Computer Lab](https://www.cst.cam.ac.uk/) and [IIT Madras](https://www.cse.iitm.ac.in/).